-Federal judge mulls order to stop sweep at Cal Anderson Park; city says houseless camp is a health and safety risk
+Federal judge considers order to stop tent removal at Cal Anderson Park; city says encampment is a health and safety risk

-A federal judge has taken under advisement a motion for a restraining order that would prevent Seattle police and parks department employees to sweep houseless residents from a longstanding — and now barricaded — encampment at Cal Anderson Park.
+A federal judge has taken under advisement a motion for a restraining order that would prevent Seattle police and parks department employees from clearing residents from a longstanding — and now barricaded — encampment at Cal Anderson Park.

-U.S. District Judge Richard Jones held a nearly two-hour emergency hearing Wednesday on a lawsuit and petition by a resident of the encampment, Ada Yeager, who asked for an order to stop police and parks workers from upending the camp and evicting the residents.
+U.S. District Judge Richard Jones held a nearly two-hour emergency hearing Wednesday on a lawsuit and petition by a resident of the encampment, Ada Yeager.

 Jones declined to issue the order Wednesday, but said he would issue a written ruling as early as Thursday morning.

-City attorneys have said that, without such an order, clearing the park was “imminent” and would not assure Yeager’s attorney that the sweep wouldn’t begin Wednesday night.
+City attorneys have said that, without such an order, clearing the park was “imminent” and would not assure Yeager’s attorney that the removals wouldn’t begin Wednesday night.
 The city told the judge it would not stop its plan, but did offer to find Yeager a bed.

-The sweep had been scheduled to occur sometime Wednesday after 7:30 a.m., but was likely postponed at least partly because the department had been notified of the lawsuit, said Yeager’s attorney, Braden Pence.
+The sweep had been scheduled for Wednesday after 7:30 a.m., but was likely postponed at least in part because the department had been notified of the lawsuit, said Yeager’s attorney, Braden Pence.

-Yeager asked the court for an emergency temporary restraining order to stop the planned sweep, which her lawsuit calls “a coordinated destruction and taking of personal property of unhoused citizens” without due process or consideration of civil rights.
+Yeager asked the court for an emergency temporary restraining order to stop the planned removal, which her lawsuit calls “a coordinated destruction and taking of personal property of unhoused citizens” without due process or consideration of civil rights.

-Yeager says she has been living at the “protest encampment” at Cal Anderson since early June, when the park became a focal point for Black Lives Matter protesters who had targeted the Seattle Police Department’s nearby East Precinct.
+Yeager says she has been living at the protest encampment at Cal Anderson since early June, when the park became a focal point for Black Lives Matter protesters who had targeted the Seattle Police Department’s nearby East Precinct.

 The city denies the park has any significance as a forum for speech.
 Assistant City Attorney Jeremy Wood insisted the issue was a “question of trespassing, not a question of content.”